ApolloTang/mynote--misc/contents/dev-1/python/python--package-manager/pipenv/introducing-pipenv-to-a-js-developer.md

 # Introducing pipenv to a javascript programer

 ## Useful:

 **cheatsheet**: https://gist.github.com/theskinnycoder/c8f9aa7b5172f28d9f4268867ae60bfd

 **official CLI reference:**  [Pipenv CLI Reference — pipenv 2023.11.16.dev0 documentation](https://pipenv.pypa.io/en/latest/cli.html#pipenv)

+**Issues page on github:** [github.com/pypa/pipenv/issues](https://github.com/pypa/pipenv/issues)

 ## What is pipenv?

-The concept of **pipenv** for python is similar to that of **npm** for nodeJs.
-It create a isolated enviroment for your project and manages the dependency packages your project uses.
+The concept of **pipenv** in the Python eco-system is similar to that of **npm** for nodeJs.
+It creates an isolated environment for your project and manages the dependency packages your project uses.

-Using the npm analogy, npm uses `package.json` to specification dependencies and `package-lock.json` to describe dependency graph; pipenv uses [Pipfile](https://github.com/pypa/pipfile) and `Pipfile.lock`.
+Using the npm analogy, npm uses `package.json` to specification dependencies and `package-lock.json` to describe the dependency graph; pipenv uses [Pipfile](https://github.com/pypa/pipfile) and `Pipfile.lock`.

 ## Installing pipenv

 :warning: The [official pipenv document](https://pipenv.pypa.io/en/latest/#install-pipenv-today) discourages installing pipenv with brew.
-The [recomended](https://pipenv.pypa.io/en/latest/install/#isolated-installation-of-pipenv-with-pipx) way of installation is with  [`pipx`](https://github.com/pypa/pipx) (I think `pipx` is analogious to `npx` in the javascript world?)
+The [recommended](https://pipenv.pypa.io/en/latest/install/#isolated-installation-of-pipenv-with-pipx) way of installation is with  [`pipx`](https://github.com/pypa/pipx) (I think `pipx` is analogous to `npx` in the javascript world?)

 On my computer, I installed it with `pipx`: